sunghangga/gtfs-realtime/README.md

 ```

 The API will return stop-monitoring data from 'xxx' agency (user/operator) in a json format.
-Other filter also available such as 'stop_id' and 'vehicle_id'.
+Other filter also available for the url such as _stop_id_ and _vehicle_id_.

 > In order to get the data from the API, make sure GTFS static data already imported to the database.
 > Otherwise, no data will be available for response since GTFS realtime data need to be joined with the GTFS static data in the query.
-> Import the GTFS static data using GTFS-Static app.
+> Import the GTFS static data using [GTFS-Static app](https://bitbucket.org/sunghangga/gtfs-static-maestronic/src/master/).
-> There is also GTFS-Auto-Import app available for importing the latest static data automatically.
+> There is also [GTFS-Auto-Import app](https://bitbucket.org/sunghangga/gtfs-auto-import/src/master/) available for automatic import the latest static data periodically, so we don't have to import the GTFS static data manually.

 ## Docker